watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-summarization/README.md

 # Language Model Summarization starter kit

-You can use this starter kit to try a simple example of how generative language model can be used to collect and summarize a customer's answers and then pass the summary along to a customer service agent when the assistant escalates to an agent.
-The reason you would do so is to enable a customer service agent who is taking over a chat session to have a general sense of what has been said in the chat so far without having to read an entire transcript.
+This starter kit uses a generative language model to collect and summarize a customer's answers.
+It sends the summary to a customer service agent when the assistant escalates to an agent.
+This can enable a customer service agent who enters a chat session to have an overview of what has been said in the chat so far without having to read an entire transcript.

 ## Prerequisites